kwabenasapong/openpldoc/manual/source/dualmonitors.rst

 **Special Note For Projectors Using USB Connections**

-Users have reported experiencing difficulties when using a projector with a USB connection, as third party software is often required to properly configure dual monitors.
+Users have reported experiencing difficulties when using a projector with a USB connection.
+Third party software is often required to properly configure dual monitors.
 If possible, it is best to use a direct output (VGA, DVI, HDMI, S-Video) from your machine's video card.
 If a USB connection is your only option please consult the manufacturer's manual for instructions on a proper setup.